AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 **Learners**

-* By default, learners will notice a change in terminology from “Learning Program” to Learning Path”.
+* By default, learners will notice a change in terminology from "Learning Program" to Learning Path".
 This has been done to make the interface more intuitive.
 If you do not want this change, refer to the below points.

-* This change however will not be reflected in the UI if you have already used the ‘Custom Terminology” function to replace the terminology “Learning Programs” with some custom text.
+* This change however will not be reflected in the UI if you have already used the 'Custom Terminology" function to replace the terminology "Learning Programs" with some custom text.
-* In case you had not used the Custom Terminology function yet but now wish to retain “Learning Programs” as the terminology, you can do so via the ‘Custom Terminology’ feature post the release.
+* In case you had not used the Custom Terminology function yet but now wish to retain "Learning Programs" as the terminology, you can do so via the 'Custom Terminology' feature post the release.

-* The overall cosmetic look and feel of erstwhile ‘Learning Programs’ will get updated to a more visually rich look and feel.
+* The overall cosmetic look and feel of erstwhile 'Learning Programs' will get updated to a more visually rich look and feel.

 **Authors and Admins**

 * The terminology within the Admin/Author apps is the same as that of learners.
-* The UI for Authors and Admins to create, update the erstwhile ‘Learning Program’ objects will now be updated to the new UI.
+* The UI for Authors and Admins to create, update the erstwhile 'Learning Program' objects will now be updated to the new UI.
 There is no loss of functionality, just that the User Interface to do the operation will be much more intuitive.
-These UI changes will reflect in your account, even if you have chosen not to enable ‘Extended Features of Learning Path’, with no loss in functionality.
+These UI changes will reflect in your account, even if you have chosen not to enable 'Extended Features of Learning Path', with no loss in functionality.

 * Note that any existing Learning Program objects will not change so there is no impact on learners (other than the terminology point noted above).
-Authors/Admins might notice a default grouping called “Section” within their existing objects, which would be of no material impact as far as functionality goes.
-Authors/Admins will also see added functionalities like Skills, Job Aids etc. But as you haven’t used it yet, it will not create any impact on the learner side till you actually start using it.
+Authors/Admins might notice a default grouping called "Section" within their existing objects, which would be of no material impact as far as functionality goes.
+Authors/Admins will also see added functionalities like Skills, Job Aids etc. But as you haven't used it yet, it will not create any impact on the learner side till you actually start using it.

 **Reporting**